 Progress toward the Degree after the General Examination

-Requirements relating to courses, seminars (research) papers, quantitative methods and political theory should normally be completed before the General Examination, that is, during the first two years of graduate work.
+Requirements relating to courses and, seminars (research) papers, should normally be completed before the General Examination, that is, during the first two years of graduate work.
 In special circumstances, a student may defer fulfillment of two four-credit courses or one four-credit course and one seminar paper until after the General Examination.

 Within six months of passing the General Examination, the student must have fulfilled one of these deferred requirements.
-Within twelve months, he or she must have completed both deferred requirements.
+Within 12 months, they must have completed both deferred requirements.

 Following completion of the General Exam, each student will engage faculty advisors through a two-stage process of research exploration and prospectus approval, marked by two meetings as follows: